ThomasWeiser/elmfire/README.md

             )
             responses.signal

-Notes on possible changes of the API:

-- The `key` field may be dropped, as the reference also contains the key.
+Notes on a possible change of the API: The `key` field of `DataMsg` is redundant and may be dropped, as `reference` also contains the key.
-- Currently, query results are reported to a mailbox.
-  Alternatively, query results may be reported by running a given task (which in turn may send a message to a mailbox or perform other reactions).

 ## Example.elm